-Nyong’o’s chilling portrayal of the film’s protagonist and antagonist, Adelaiade, and her doppleganger, Red, has received critical acclaim for its well-composed, yet highly volatile and unrestrained quality.
+Nyong’o’s chilling portrayal of the film’s protagonist and antagonist, Adelaiade, and her doppleganger, Red, has received critical acclaim for its well-composed, yet unrestrained quality.

-In a discussion about her performance in “Us,” Nyong’o remarked on her collaboration with screenwriter and director Jordan Peele, as well as her creative process in portraying the two characters she plays in the film.
+In a discussion about her performance in “Us,” Nyong’o remarked on her collaboration with screenwriter and director Jordan Peele, as well as how she embodied both the hero and villain of Peele’s sophomore film.

 “I met Jordan a little over a year ago and he had mentioned that he was writing something that I may or may not be right for and then I got this script through my agent.
 Of course, I was gonna say yes because it’s Jordan Peele, but honestly I was quite terrified just reading it,” she said.

-In the film’s mythology, all Americans, including Lupita’s character Adelaide, are faced with dopplegangers who have been living in squalor in underground tunnels for decades, waiting for the opportunity to kill their above-ground counterparts.
+In the film’s mythology, all the characters — including Adelaide — are faced with dopplegangers who have been living in underground tunnels for decades, waiting for the opportunity to kill their above-ground counterparts.

-“He explained that this was a critical look at class dynamics and I was mesmerized by his imagination and his intention,” she added.
+“He explained that this was a critical look at class dynamics and I was mesmerized by his imagination and his intention,” she said.

-In addition to playing the film’s protagonist Adelaide, Nyong’o also played Adelaide’s doppelganger, Red, the film’s antagonist.
-Nyong’o’s portrayal of Red is arguably the film’s strongest element, due to her sharp, calculated physical acting as well as her gravelly, strained voice acting (which mimicked spasmodic dysphonia) to build a truly terrifying villain.
+In addition to playing the film’s protagonist Adelaide, Nyong’o also played Adelaide’s doppelganger Red — the film’s antagonist.
+Nyong’o’s interpretation of Red is the film’s secret weapon, thanks to her sharp physical acting and stunning voice acting (a hoarse growl meant to mimick spasmodic dysphonia) which makes for a truly terrifying villain.

 “The script said that she hadn’t used her voice in a while and I was really intrigued by that, and I knew that Red had experienced a trauma and I was inspired by those two details.
 I thought what if there was a way to represent her trauma in the way that she spoke and that was how I got the inspiration for the vocal aspect of that performance,” she said.

-During the movie’s third act, it is revealed that Adelaide is actually Red’s below-ground doppelganger all along, and that she abducted Red as a child, forcing Red to take her place underground while Adelaide enjoyed the privileges of life above-ground.
+During the movie’s third act, it is revealed that Adelaide was actually Red’s below-ground doppelganger all along, and that she abducted Red as a child, forcing Red to take her place underground while Adelaide enjoyed life above-ground.